FGA-GCES/GCES-escola-em-casa/_docs/classes/01.sprint/class.md

 # Sprint 1

-A sprint foi focada em entender e rodar o projeto.
+A sprint foi focada em entender a ideia do projeto e a rodá-lo.
 Além disso, começamos a pegar as issues já mapeadas pelos responsáveis do projeto.

 ## Issues planejadas